 A Meatless Meal: Bean and Vegetable Quesadilla

 We make it a goal to eat one meatless meal each week.
 This was born out of our desire to slowly shave away our red meat consumption.
-We have succeeded to only eating red meat once a week (except on rare occasion), and our cooking has elevated to a whole new level as we learned to cook without meat.
+We have succeeded to only eating red meat once a week (except on rare occasions), and our cooking has been elevated to a whole new level as we learned to cook without meat.

 Creating flavor without meat was a challenge, but we learned to utilize our spice cabinet to its fullest.
 And, we have grown to eat (and ENJOY) lots of onions and garlic.
 If you are looking for flavor, onions and garlic can provide a lot!

 - 8 tortilla shells

 - 1 (16-ounce) can of kidney beans

 - 4 cups of spinach

 - 1 cup of chopped tomato